yytsai171/SHP/README.md

-# Confidence-Based Active Learning Strategies for the Cold User Problem in Recommender Systems
+# SHP

-Code and data accompanying the MSc paper *"Confidence-Based Active Learning Strategies for Addressing the Cold User Problem in Recommender Systems Using Personalised Matrix Factorisation"* (Ying Ying Tsai, MSc Data Science and Marketing Analytics, Erasmus
+Code and data for *"Confidence-Based Active
+Learning Strategies for Addressing the Cold User Problem in Recommender Systems Using Personalised Matrix Factorisation"* (Ying Ying Tsai, MSc Data Science and Marketing Analytics, Erasmus